INFO-4602-5602/project-1-mozilla-csci5602-project1-ahmed_alex_pratik/README.md

 <br />
 <br />
 <h2>Interactivity</h2>
+<p>Visualizations crated in Bokeh and Plotly have out-of-the box interaction tools such as, span and zoom that allows the user to focus on certain regions on the viz.
+In the viz. comparing number of connected devices and priority of safety, security and privacy, you can zoom into a particular region of the scatter plot plot, to magnify the distance between the data points and also learn which countries are in close proximity to each other.</p>
+<p>Each viz. also contains a ‘reset’ button to undo any interactions.</p>

 <h3>Privacy & Tech  Awareness Score Across the Globe</h3>
 <p>This visualization provides interactivity through a hover tooltip.
 If the user hovers over a specific country, the data for that specific country is shown, which includes score, name of country, privacy score, tech awareness score, and the total score. </p>